voronkov44/k8s-lb-controller/README.md

 - Service selection is driven by a single configured `loadBalancerClass`.
 - The default runtime provider renders a file-based HAProxy configuration.
 - The controller is focused on IPv4 and TCP service traffic.
-- Installation is currently Kustomize-based; Helm packaging is planned separately and is not part of the current repository state.

 ## How to Use It